conforma/community/roadmap/README.md

-# EC's roadmap
+# Conforma's roadmap
-This document outlines the Enterprise Contract's roadmap, articulated through its mission, vision, and goals.
+This document outlines the Conforma's roadmap, articulated through its mission, vision, and goals.

-## EC's mission
+## Conforma's mission
 Be the standard product used to verify supply chain artifacts, and enforce policies about how they were built and tested, in a manageable, scalable, and declarative way.

 ### Defining features